-Sole traders and LTDs make up around 90% of UK businesses, so we’re focusing on supporting them at the moment.
+Sole traders and limited companies make up around 90% of UK businesses, so we’re focusing on supporting them at the moment.

 Other reasons we can’t support you

-If your business is based, registered, or pays tax outside of the UK we can’t offer you an account right now.
+If your business is based, registered, or a tax resident outside of the UK we can’t offer you an account right now.
 You'll also need to make sure you're in the UK and you're not using a VPN when you apply, so it doesn't seem like your business is based abroad.

 And we don’t allow people to use Monzo Business as a client trust account.
 That means someone holding client or customer money in their account, on behalf of someone else, like solicitors.